buzzfeed-openlab/twitter-pruner/README.md

 Make sure you have pip, too.
 (Context: open-source code usually makes it easier to do something that'd be tedious to do from scratch. pip is for easily installing Python code that other people have written - in this case, [tweepy](http://www.tweepy.org/), a python library that makes it easier to work with the Twitter api)

 Optional but recommended: make a virtual environment using [virtualenv](https://virtualenv.readthedocs.io/en/latest/) and [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/install.html).
-This is a good practive b/c it helps you manage your environments when you work on many projects with varying dependencies.
+This is a good practice b/c it helps you manage your environments when you work on many projects with varying dependencies.
 If that last sentence sounds like gibberish...don't worry about it for now.

 To install required python libraries:
 ```bash